 It’s a 7-tier falls, but we only stopped at the first waterfalls.
 It has man-made swimming by its foot and we spotted some kids enjoying a dip.
 I had the greatest urge to strip down to my swimsuit and take a swim, but we were supposed to go to another falls then so I didn’t do it.
 Had I known we wouldn’t push through with the last falls, I would have gone swimming here.

 Our time in Quirino was spent more on doing photoshoots than eating; nevertheless, I do have food recommendations for you.

 Cabagan and Batil Patong

-I forgot the name of the restaurant that we went to in the Capitol, but we loved their local pancit dishes, Cabagan and Batil Patong.
-They don’t really have much difference, hell they even look similar, the only way you can differ them from one another is that Batil Patong has a sauce.
+I forgot the name of the restaurant that we went to in the Capitol, but we loved their local pancit dishes, Cabagan, and Batil Patong.
+They don’t really have much difference, hell they even look similar, the only way you can differentiate them from one another is that Batil Patong has a sauce.
 Both tasted amazing, although I remembered liking Batil Patong more than Cabagan.
 Maybe it has something to do with the sauce, I don’t know.
 And would you believe they are only PHP 70 (USD 1.41) a plate?
-Uh huh, cheap!
+Uh-huh, cheap!

 Yema Cake and Egg Pie at EKS